-Explore the capital city, visiting the main markets and museums.
-Drive up Entoto Mountain and enjoy the panoramic views of the sprawling city and welcome dinner in one of the cities fantastic cultural restaurants.
+Explore the capital city of Addis Ababa, visiting the main markets and museums.
+Drive up Entoto Mountain and enjoy the panoramic views of the sprawling city and welcome dinner in one of the city's fantastic cultural restaurants.

 Take a boat trip on Lake Tana, Ethiopia’s largest lake.
 Explore the monasteries on the various islands dotted around the lake.
 You’ll encounter large groups of Great White Pelicans along the way.

 Spend two nights camping in the stunning Simien Mountains National Park.
 This UNESCO World Heritage Site has some of the most staggering landscapes anywhere in the world.
 Spend the night at Ethiopia's finest lodge, Limalimo Lodge.
 Perched in the hills with exceptional service matched only by its gorgeous design and surrounding panoramas, it's the perfect base for exploring the mountains.